theakanfecode1/NASA-APOD/README.md

 2. API Integration: The application integrates with an API to fetch the apod data.
    The `ApodDataSource` class handles the API requests and responses using the Dio HTTP client library.
-The `getApods` method fetches a list of apods based on the provided page number.
+The `getApods` method fetches a list of apods based on the provided count number.
 The received JSON response was then mapped to a list of `Apod` objects.

 3. Pagination: The default count is set to 10 because the APOD API does not provide pagination